Roger-random/SGVHAK_Rover/README.md

 ```
 - Configure Pi to be a wireless access point by following instructions at https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md
 - Once complete, connect to the new Pi-hosted wireless access point and open a web browser (default URL is `http://192.168.4.1:5000`) to use rover UI.

+Overview
+---

+This project was implemented to control a six-wheeled rover with kinematics similar to rovers NASA JPL sent to Mars.
+This meant we need to control the relative velocities of its six driven wheels and the steering angles for each of the four corner steerable wheels.
+This calculation is the core of the project, and can be found in `roverchassis.py`.

+After the calculations have been made, their results can be sent to one of several motor control control module that will drive the actual mechanical parts.
+This implementation has the following motor control module implementations to match hardware installed on the rover:

+1. A low-cost low-end servo motor solution controlled with the [Adafruit PWM HAT](https://learn.adafruit.com/adafruit-16-channel-pwm-servo-hat-for-raspberry-pi).
+Adafruit provides a Python library which is wrapped via `adafruit_servo_wrapper.py`.
+2. A midrange solution with brushed DC motor matched with a quadrature encoder for closed-loop feedback.
+Controlled via [Ion Motion Control's RoboClaw](http://www.ionmc.com/Standard_c_18.html) modules.
+Ion Motion Control likewise provides a Python library, which is wrapped via `roboclaw_wrapper.py`.
+3. For testing purposes, a nonoperative solution that serves as placeholder when running on a system that has none of the above controllers installed.
+All operations return success code with no actual effect.
+This is implemented by `roboclaw_wrapper.py` calling into `roboclaw_stub.py` instead of the actual RoboClaw Python API.

+The HTML/CSS/JavaScript files in this project present the user interface for driving this rover.
+The HTML menu system is centralized in `menu.py` and the root menu is in `index.html`.
+The flexibility of HTML allows quick experimentation for different methods to present a rover user interface to the user.
+Several experimental UI are included and they all use the common `move_velocity_radius` API of `roverchassis.py`.